ntieu4328/TryHackMe/Advent of Cyber 2024.md

 <h2>Tools:</h2>

-Elastic - cybersecurity threat detection, investigation, and response <br>
+Elastic - cybersecurity threat detection, investigation, and response
-* learned how to filter for specific events and information <br>
+* learned how to filter for specific events and information
-* can use KQL (Kibana Query Language) to search <br>
+* can use KQL (Kibana Query Language) to search

-CyberChef - simple and complex data manipulation <br>
+CyberChef - simple and complex data manipulation
-* decode encoded data <br>
+* decode encoded data

+CrackStation - Password Hash Cracker

 Atomic Red - collection of red team test cases that can be executed to test for detection gaps <br>
 * runs on powershell